 |Payday Express||Traditional direct lender||Short term loans||Payday express is a founding member of the Consumer Finance Association|

 |Piggy bank||Traditional direct lender||Short Term Loans and Instalment Loans||DJS UK Limited is the company behind Piggybank|

 |Wageday Advance||Traditional direct lender||Short term flexible loans||Wageday advance is a Yorkshire based company|

 |Payday UK||Traditional direct lender||Payday loans||Payday UK is a trading name of Instant Cash Loans, which also trades as The Money Shop and Payday Express in the UK|

 Cashfloat as an alternative to a Piggy Bank Loan

 You may well have visited this website because you are looking for an alternative to Piggy Bank Loans or even Smart Pig Loans.
 Cashfloat have developed an intelligent system to grant you a loan in the quickest possible manner.
 You can see how a Cash Float Loan compares to a Piggy Bank Loan by looking at the table above.
-We are sure that when you compare Cash Float against Piggy Bank and other loan providers, we will always come out on top.
+We encourage you to compare loan options carefully before applying for a loan online.